 What is User Interface Design?

-- Minimized Learning Curve: An intuitive design enables users to quickly understand and utilize features without requiring extensive guidance or training.
-This is especially important for software targeting a large audience.
+- Decreased Learning Curve: An intuitive and understandable design allows users to quickly understand and use features without extensive guidance or training required.
+This is especially important for software that is targeting a large audience.

-- Improved Productivity: It improves interfaces that reduce complexity, helping users execute tasks more quickly and significantly boosting productivity in professional or enterprise applications.
+- Increased Productivity: Better interfaces help reduce centralism and complexity, allowing users to accomplish tasks faster, and is especially useful for increasing productivity in professional or enterprise applications.

 The Fundamental Components of a User Interface